We may earn affiliate commissions for the recommended products. Learn more.

 KeePass customer support

-Customer support is definitely not KeePass’ strong suit since a small team operates the service.
-There are no conventional support communication methods like live chat or even email.
-Instead, you must rely on written guides, FAQs, and community support.
+KeePass doesn't have customer support, such as live chat or email.
+Instead, users must rely on written guides, FAQs, and community support.
 The KeePass website has an official forum, but you can also visit the service’s subreddit if you want something more modern.
+The community is pretty active all things considered.

 OptionAvailability